Australia–Malaysia relations: History

 High Commission of Malaysia in Canberra, Australia.

 The two countries have a long-standing institutional history and more people-to-people ties than any other Asian neighbour.
 Links between Australia and Malaysia can be traced to the 18th century, when the Malays participated in the pearling industry off Australia's north coast in the 19th century where their descendants today form an integral part of Darwin’s multicultural society.
 During World War II, Australian troops were involved in the Malayan Campaign where many of its surviving troops were captured by the Japanese Army and sent to Borneo in Batu Lintang camp and Sandakan camp where they were also forced to participate in death marches, which resulted in the deaths of many Australian prisoners of war with only six of them surviving to see the war ended and subsequent liberation of the Borneo Island by Australian reinforcements.
 Since then, Australian troops also involved in the Malayan War against the Communists, notably the Malayan Emergency and Second Malayan Emergency where they providing materials and equipments to Malayan security forces, as well in the Malaysia's operation against the Sarawak Communist Insurgency and Indonesia's military infiltration towards its soil prior to the formation of a larger federation that includes North Borneo and Sarawak.
 The formal relations between the two modern countries started in 1955.

 Economic relations

 Malaysia is Australia's 10th largest trading partner, with two-way trade worth A$19.2 billion in 2013.
 The two countries commenced a free trade agreement in January 2013.
 Major Australian exports to Malaysia include coal, aluminium, copper, crude oil, wheat and sugar, medication, zinc, dairy products, machinery and transport equipment, ferrous waste and scrap, while major Malaysian exports to Australia including crude oil, refined petroleum, chemicals, fats and oils, computer, TVs, radios, telecom equipment and electronic integrated circuits, furniture, mattress and cushions as well machinery and transport equipment.

+In response to the 2026 Iran war, Malaysian Prime Minister Anwar Ibrahim and Australian Prime Minister Anthony Albanese signed a mutual trade agreement on 16 April.
+The Malaysian oil and gas company Petronas agreed to supply Australia with excess fuel in return for Australia prioritising its liquefied natural gas exports to Malaysia.

 Monthly value of Australian merchandise exports to Malaysia (A$ millions) since 1988.

 Monthly value of Malaysian merchandise exports to Australia (A$ millions) since 1988.